tuomaso/radial_rl/README.md

 This repository is the official implementation of [Robust Deep Reinforcement Learning through Adversarial Loss](https://arxiv.org/abs/2030.12345). (link is a placeholder)
 Our code builds on top of various existing implementations, most notably:

-A3C implementation overall flow based on https://github.com/dgriff777/rl_a3c_pytorch.
+A3C implementation and overall flow based on https://github.com/dgriff777/rl_a3c_pytorch.

 DQN implementation based on https://github.com/higgsfield/RL-Adventure